InfosecOTB/td-ai-modeler-plugin/README.md

 #### Validation Warnings
 - **Missing Elements**: Normal for complex models - elements may be out of scope
 - **Empty Mitigations**: Check AI response quality or adjust prompt template
+- **Out-of-Scope Elements**: Elements not in scope but have threats generated
 - **Invalid IDs**: Verify model structure and element IDs

 #### Configuration Issues